Property Bridging Finance | HNW Bridging Finance Brokers

 Is UK Bridging Finance A Replacement For A Property Mortgage?

-Yes, bridging finance is a short term replacement for a standard property mortgage.
+Yes a bridge loan is a short term replacement for a standard property mortgage.

 They a short-term form of alternative form of funding that is used when a mortgage wouldn’t be available, but you need to borrow money against a property.